Cambuchi/blog-src/content/posts/my-first-post.md

 When it comes to building a blog/portfolio site, beginners are often directed to services like WordPress or Squarespace.
 This is understandable, as these website builders provide a tightly guided creation process.
 Past this beginner plateau however, the difficulty in creating and hosting a fully customizable site increases dramatically.
 Some services can alleviate this, but often for a price.

 After reading this [thread](https://www.reddit.com/r/webdev/comments/rlsxqk/if_i_was_going_to_create_my_own_blog_website_what/) on reddit I realized that even for people with web development experience, the lack of easily available instructions have many defaulting back to this beginner step as well.
-If you think more advanced web-content creation involves diving into code or crafting HTML for every post, then the editors on website building services would indeed seem very appealing.
-However I am here to tell you that this is not the case, and that similar tools and easy to use workflows are available for custom built sites as well.
+If you think more advanced web-content creation involves diving into code or crafting HTML for every post, then website builders with built in editors would undoubtedly seem very appealing.
+However, I am here to tell you that this is not the case and that similar tools and easy to use workflows are available for custom built sites as well.

 This guide aims to create a guided "mid-tier" plateau that those beginning their web development journey can reference to help them move beyond standard website builders.
-We will build the site with Hugo, apply a site theme, use Forestry.io for our CMS, and host with GitHub Pages.
+We will build a site with Hugo, apply a site theme, use Forestry.io for our CMS, and host with GitHub Pages.

 ## Why this stack?